This ultimate guide to collaboration in the workplace will help leaders:

 - Make meetings more efficient

 - Not to panic when things go wrong

-But everyone should want to learn how to be a better collaborator.
+But everyone should want to learn how to collaborate in the workplace.
 When teams collaborate effectively, they produce new ideas and innovative solutions that can meet or even surpass business objectives.

 “Collaboration isn’t something to dread.
 Life and work is made better by letting other folks in.”

 Get in the team collaboration mindset

 First you might need to rework your team dynamic into one that encourages effective collaboration in the workplace.
 That could start with something very basic: creating a positive work environment that reframes how your team thinks about the actual concept of collaboration.